 Sometimes I am utterly astounded by the lack of discipline of today’s so called “Christians.”
 I use the term “Christians” loosely because some people love to call themselves Christians, yet I have trouble finding anything that even remotely resembles “Christ” in them.

 Many Christians today are getting soft on Biblical principles.
-Some support homosexuality (even though the Bible is outspokenly against it from cover to cover).
 Some have sex with random people each weekend (and have no intentions of marrying them).
 Some get a divorce when they get “bored” with their spouse.
 Some curse, lie, cheat, steal, and everything else, all while saying in the next breath how they are such great “Christians.”

 Christianity to most people today means you say a simple prayer to “accept Jesus,” possibly pop into a church on Sundays, and that’s it.
 They are free to do whatever their mind or heart desires the other 6 days, and they are guaranteed heaven.
 After all, they are “covered with the blood of Jesus,” so how could they ever do wrong?
 How could God ever condemn them?